idabh/phd/README.md

 # phd
-Work in progress - repository for a PhD research project on the impact of generative AI on university students' metacognition &amp; self-regulated learning
+Work in progress - repository for my PhD research project on the impact of generative AI on university students' metacognition &amp; self-regulated learning